ajaykarwal/sublime-settings/README.md

 # Sublime Text 3 settings

 This is my Sublime Text 3 configuration.
-Most of the interesting stuff is in [Packages/User](Packages/User).

 If you just want to take a look at my preference and not copy everything, have a look at my [Preferences.sublime-settings](Packages/User/Preferences.sublime-settings).